casper-network/docs-archive/staking/index.rst

 Check in on your Stake
 ----------------------

 It’s recommended that you check in on how your stake is performing from time to time.
 If the validator you staked with decides to unbond, your stake will also be unbonded.
 Make sure that the validator you have selected is performing as per your expectations.

+Validators have to win a staking auction by competing with prospective and current validators for a  slot.
+This process is permissionless, meanng validators can join andd leave the auction without restrictions, the exception being the unbonding wait period.

 Unbonding Period